whatsupmailbox/whatsupmailbox.github.io/_posts/2016-03-16-Five-Four-Club-Subscription-March-2016-Review-Coupon.md

 <br>

 <p><i class="icon-exclamation-sign"></i><b> My Thoughts:</b> So happy with this month's items, totally my husband's style and fashion forward indeed.
 My husband would have picked these items himself if he went out shopping so that's a definite good sign.
-And on top of that, this month's items were a collaboration with Robert Geller, a men's high fashion designer focusing in modern and innovative style.
+And on top of that, this month's collection are part of an exclusive collaboration with Robert Geller, a men's high fashion designer with modern style.
 T-Shirts from his own brand alone costs upwards of $100!
-So at $60, these 2 items more than make up the cost.</p>
+So at $60, these 2 items more than make up the cost.
+I love it when Five Four Club does collaborations and hope many more are to come this year!</p>

 <p>If you haven't subscribed yet, you can <a href="https://www.fivefourclub.com/getstarted?referrer=RE731318" target="_blank">get $25 off your first package through this link</a>.
 That brings the cost down to $35 for 2-3 fashion items!</p>